Stretton

 Stretton's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Diabetes and asthma were found to be the most common medical conditions in the area, affecting 5.3% and 5.2% of residents respectively.
-A total of 79.6% of residents declared themselves completely clear of medical ailments, compared to 77.2% across Greater Brisbane.
-Stretton has 15.3% of its population aged 65 and over (778 people), which is higher than the 12.1% in Greater Brisbane.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+The national average is 55.7%.
+Diabetes and asthma were the most common medical conditions in Stretton, impacting 5.3% and 5.2% of residents respectively.
+79.6% of residents declared themselves completely clear of medical ailments, compared to Greater Brisbane's 69.2%.
+Stretton has 16.1% of residents aged 65 and over (819 people).
+Health outcomes among seniors are particularly strong, broadly in line with the national rankings for the general population.

 Frequently Asked Questions - Health